 - Every gene represents a parameter (variables) in the solution.
 This collection of parameters that forms the solution is the chromosome.
 The population is a collection of chromosomes.

 - Order of genes on the chromosome matters.

-- Most of the time, chromosomes are depicted in binary as 0’s and 1’s, but there are also other encodings possible.
+- Most of the time, chromosomes are depicted in binary as 0’s and 1’s, but other encodings are also possible.

 2. Fitness Function

-- Out of the available chromosomes, we have to select the best ones to reproduce offspring, so each chromosome is given a fitness value.
+- We have to select the best ones to reproduce offspring out of the available chromosomes, so each chromosome is given a fitness value.

 - The fitness score helps to select the individuals who will be used for reproduction.

 - This phase’s main goal is to find the region where the chances of getting the best solution are more.

 - Inspiration for this is from the survival of the fittest.